erathorn/MCPhylo.jl/Readme.md

     4. smoothing threshold
     5. the `:provided` symbol to use the gradient which is provided by the package _Note:_ The Probabilistic Path sampler will not work, if you do not use the provided Gradient function
-4. The standard `mcmc` function from `Mamba` takes an extra boolean argument `trees` indicating if the sampled trees should be stored.
+4. The standard `mcmc` function from `MCPhylo` takes an extra boolean argument `trees` indicating if the sampled trees should be stored.
 If set to _true_ the trees will be stored.
 The default is _false_.
 5. You can flush the model parameters and the sampled trees to a file, using the `to_file` function.
 It takes as a first argument an MCMC object and second a path to a folder where the results should be stored.